NLPCodebase/PTSGM/README.md

 inference_eventstoryline.py corresponds to the relation inference module.

 # Introduction of Data
-Similarly, three different dataset examples are provided in the this folder.
+Similarly, three different sets of dataset examples are provided in the this folder.